 Even though you are moving to the tropics, you may need cold weather clothing for winter trips to your home country or when you travel from Indonesia to countries with colder climates during holidays and business trips.
 Some winter clothing is available in Jakarta at the factory outlet stores.
 Coats, fleece vests, sweaters and other articles of heavy clothing are available, though clothing in bigger sizes may be more difficult to find.

-Jakarta Intercultural School does not require uniforms, but other international schools may.
+Your child's school may require uniforms.
 Check when making your initial inquiries.
 Pack summer and casual clothing for your children.
 Locally produced and good quality export overruns and seconds for children and teens are readily available at factory outlet and department stores.

 Bed and bath items